1st Wind Farm Siting Challenge - Assessment part 1

 - Wind strength (m/s) (Copernicus Marine Environmental Monitoring Services or CMEMS)

-Please note that the instrument on the satellite, a scatterometer, comes with its own limitations.
-One of these is that a scatterometer cannot determine windspeeds over land or over an ice-covered sea.
+The data collecting instrument on the satellite, a scatterometer, comes with its own limitations.
+One of these is that a scatterometer cannot determine wind speeds over land or over an ice-covered sea.
 Thus the average wind resource dataset has no data where sea ice has prevented observations during the observation period.
 However this is not a severe problem given the current technology.

 Assessment Part 1

-- How far from port and market is it economic to attempt to develop OWE?
+- How far from port and market it is economic to attempt to develop OWE.

-- Fixed OWT can be built to water depths to about 50 m. deep, with several construction options including monopoles, tripod, jacket and gravity-based (concrete) foundations structures.
+- Fixed OWT can be built to water depths to about 50 m deep, with several construction options including monopoles, tripod, jacket and gravity-based (concrete) foundations structures.
 This choice more or less follows the current state of technology in the North Sea

 Data assembled by the EU-project ACCESS on a.o.
 SPAR-type platforms (D 4.21) shows that these are reasonable assumptions

-- Sea ice and offshore wind turbines
+Sea ice and offshore wind turbines

-Offshore wind parks have not yet ventured in to (sub-)Arctic waters, thus also staying clear of waters where sea ice (or larger ice floes) can occur.
+Offshore wind parks have not yet been built in (sub-)Arctic waters, where sea ice (or larger ice floes) can occur.
 Technically it is possible to build wind turbines strong enough to withstand the forces exerted by sea ice.
-It adds cost and the economics of offshore wind turbines do not allow.
+It increases their cost for which the economics of offshore wind turbines do not allow.
 Icing of the turbines blades can form one more complication that requires both technical attention and increases costs of maintenance.
-The pragmatic choice made for this study to not suggest OWE development in ice covered waters also has a based in economics.
-Pragmatic as the scatterometer data do not allow for collection of wind speed data (by way of a satellite) over ice-covered sea areas is therefore also justified by economics.
+The pragmatic choice made for this study to not suggest OWE development in ice covered waters due to the lack of satellite wind speed data over ice covered sea areas is therefore also justified by economics.